Washington DC Whistleblower Attorney

 A lawyer can prepare your case and most importantly can fully advise you of your rights under the law.
 A lawyer will help you make an informed decision as to how to proceed and to keep your information confidential.

 The statute of limitations is generally six years to sue for fraud against the government and usually three years for retaliation against the whistleblower.
-However, to prevent multiple recoveries, the first person who files a case regarding a particular fraudulent scheme is usually the only one who is allowed to obtain a recovery.
+However, to encourage prompt reporting, the first person who files a case regarding a particular fraudulent scheme is usually the only one who is allowed to obtain a recovery.
 Therefore, it makes sense to contact a qui tam whistleblower attorney and find out if your case is feasible sooner rather than later.